greenscreens-io/webcomponents/manual/base/GSElement.md

     *  apple - render on Mac OS
     *  linux - render on Linux OS
     *  windows - render on MS Windows OS

+ - **browser**
+    *  chrome - render only on Google Chrome
+    *  edge - render only on MS Edge
+    *  firefox - render only on Mozilla Firefox

 <br>